needle-mirror/com.unity.xr.meta-openxr/Documentation~/features/planes.md

 Before your app can access planes from Meta's OpenXR runtime, the user must first complete [Space Setup](xref:meta-openxr-device-setup#space-setup) on their device.

-Unlike other AR platforms, Meta OpenXR does not dynamically discover planes at runtime.
+Unlike other AR platforms, Meta's OpenXR runtime doesn't dynamically discover planes at runtime.
 Instead, this provider queries the device's Space Setup data and returns all plane components that are stored in its [Scene Model](https://developer.oculus.com/documentation/native/android/openxr-scene-overview#scene-model).
 Some entities in the Scene Model, such as Tables or Couches, include planes, while others do not.

 > [!IMPORTANT]
 > If Space Setup is not complete, AR Foundation cannot access plane data from the device.
 If your app requires planes, you can use [scene capture](xref:meta-openxr-session#scene-capture) to prompt the user to complete Space Setup.